We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 The Jewelry Exchange and Jewelry Factory comes from humble beginnings.
 Bill Doddridge, founder and CEO, cut his teeth by working in his stepfather’s pawnshop.
 After running his own pawnshop, Bill started designing his own jewelry.

 In the early 90s Bill transitioned into a more traditional jewelry business model, closing his pawnshop and opening a traditional jewelry store.
-In many ways Bill was a visionary, taking advantage of globalisation.
+In many ways Bill was a visionary, taking advantage of globalization.
 Other than the huge retail chains, Bill was one of the first retailers to go directly to the manufacturing companies overseas, allowing him to undercut the competition by 30%.
 I remember how fondly Bill was regarded by the major diamond companies in Tel Aviv (at the time, Israel was the largest exporter of polished diamonds).

 Under the parent company of Goldenwest Diamond Corporation, they now operate 15 stores sprinkled around the United States.
 I’m not sure why, but some of the stores use the name Jewelry Exchange while others use Jewelry Factory.

 This was a new one for me.
-From the outside, the Jewelry Exchange in Tustin, CA looks like your typical strip mall store.
+From the outside, the Jewelry Exchange in Tustin, CA looks to me like your typical strip mall store.
 Walking in, you notice a typical, if somewhat dated, store look.
 But then you start to notice some, how do I say this politely, unique aspects of the store.

 A security guard ushered us over to an old school ticket dispenser.
 The last time I saw one of those was in an old school Hungarian bakery in Brooklyn.
 And that was 15 years ago as well.